MrRushCH/iwantcats/readme.md

-#iwantcats
+# giveMeImages

-Iwantcats is a package which replaces all the images on your websites with images of cats.
+GiveMeImages is a package which replaces all of the images on your website with random pictures.

-##Requirements
+## Using the package

-For iwantcats to work, all the assets inside of the /iwantcats/assets/ folder must be bundled into the /assets/img/ folder.
+To use the package, simply import the giveMeImages package.
+Use the function replaceImages() to replace all the images on your website.